nanovis/MesoCraft_docs/docs/adv_format.md

 ## Binary instance info

-Is formed by 48 bytes data chunk with the following layout:
+Is formed by 48 bytes data chunk, in big-endian format, with the following layout:

 ![](_media/format/binary_instance_info.png ':size=80%')